Discover How to Increase Your Breast Milk Supply Fast With These 10 Drinks

 Now, what are these magical milk-making drinks, you ask?
 Say no more.

-How To Increase Your Breast Milk Supply FAST With These 10 Drinks
+10 Drinks to Increase Your Breast Milk Supply FAST

 I know what you’re thinking.
 What does blue Gatorade have to do with increasing my milk supply?
 Well, the color doesn’t matter as much as the electrolytes in the drink.
 I think some moms just prefer the flavor of the blue Gatorade but you can try any flavor that you like.
 Some of the moms I’ve spoken to even said that their breast milk had a blueish tint after drinking a lot of blue Gatorade, so there’s a fun little experiment!